-“Ideally, no pupil should be given a writing task which does not yield them enough fruit in their own terms, so that they can feel it is worth doing” – John Dixon (p.78)
+“Ideally, no pupil should be given a writing task which does not yield them enough fruit in their own terms, so that they can feel it is worth doing.”John Dixon (1967 p.78)

-- Video or films,
+- Video or films.

-- Whole-class literature study,
+- Whole-class book-study units.

 - Pictures or excerpts from non-fiction texts.

 “Children can write letters to the man on the moon.
 They can write a diary of the classroom hamster.
 They can write warning notices designed for sites of nuclear waste.
 The outcomes from such tasks may look effective and may provide useful practice in following conventions.
-Nevertheless, without the use of an underlying rationale and some attention to other aspects… such writing may only have short-term value.” – Roger Beard (2000).
+Nevertheless, without the use of an underlying rationale and some attention to other aspects… such writing may only have short-term value.”Roger Beard (2000).

-Incidentally, according to Jacobson (2010), writing stimuli tend to inspire ‘list writing’.
-She states that this is because we often ask children to write on demand.
-When children are asked to write on a topic they have just been presented with, where their funds of knowledge are low, they tend to brainstorm on the paper all that has been made available on the topic by the teacher and turn this list of everything that came to mind into a piece of writing.
-Jacobson alludes that this will often result in a poor piece of writing which lacks organisation or quality detail.
-I guess a prompt will either interest a child or it won’t and the quality of writing will always reflect this.
-Another issue with prompts is that often we think them up and never actually try them for ourselves before hand.
-The reality is that when children care about what they write, they bring an energy and will to the writing.
-They want it to succeed.
+According to Jacobson (2010), writing stimuli tend to inspire ‘list writing’.
+She states that this occurs most when children are asked to write on demand.
+When children are asked to write on a topic they have just been presented with, when their funds of knowledge are low, they tend to simply ‘tell’ on the paper all that has been made available to them about the topic by their teacher.
+A list of everything that comes to mind finds itself in the writing.
+Jacobson asserts that this will often result in a poor piece of writing which lacks organisation or quality detail.
+A prompt will either interest a child or it won’t, and the quality of writing will always reflect this.
+Another issue with prompts is that we, as teachers, assign these writing tasks without ever trying them out for ourselves.

-To not affirm and respect student voices is both morally wrong, because it disparages who students are and what they know, and strategically a mistake, because students will resist becoming active partners in teaching and learning. – Lensmire (2000)
+“To not affirm and respect student voices is both morally wrong, because it disparages who students are and what they know, and strategically a mistake, because students will resist becoming active partners in teaching and learning.” – Lensmire (2000)

-‘Our best guides are the things pupils come up and talk about – their individual and group interests rather than an external ‘stimuli’ or book (which necessarily cannot know their particular circumstances or desires)…[therefore what is needed is] a questing exploratory atmosphere in a writing classroom.’
-John Dixon (p.86)
+“Our best guides are the things pupils come up and talk about – their individual and group interests rather than an external ‘stimuli’ or book (which necessarily cannot know their particular circumstances or desires)…[therefore what is needed is] a questing exploratory atmosphere in a writing classroom.”
+John Dixon (1967 p.86)

-Should the curriculum address the fact that children should be taught how to generate their own ideas for writing?
+Shouldn’t the curriculum address the fact that children should be taught how to generate their own ideas for writing?
 Shouldn’t we also ensure children can write in personal response to their learning in the other curriculum areas?
-If we don’t would we be inadvertently training children in to be dependent rather than independent writers?
-Writing prompts, story starters and stimuli are just a few ways we communicate to children that they might not be capable of writing and thinking on their own.
-According to Jacobson (2010), stimuli are also incredibly inefficient ways of getting children to write.
+If we don’t, would we be inadvertently training children to be dependent rather than independent writers?
+Teacher-assigned writing prompts, story starters and stimuli are just a few ways we communicate to children that they might not be capable of writing and thinking on their own.
+Stimuli are also incredibly inefficient ways of getting children to write.
 They waste valuable instructional and writing time (Young & Ferguson 2020, in press).